"Kansas faces challenges we must deal with directly. My principles begin and end with ensuring our state is the best place to raise a family."

 When Susan’s husband Cary served with a non-profit in Colorado Springs, Susan had an opportunity to return to Law School commuting to The University of Denver, Sturm School of Law in 2011.
 Graduating three years later in the top quarter of her class, she served in DU’s Clinic for mediation, adoption and child advocacy.
 Choosing to return to Kanas to take the bar exam in 2014, she began to serve families in need of permanence through adoption, before determining that the nudge she felt into the race for the 99th district was one she was to follow.
 Susan continues to practice adoption law.

 A belief that faith, family, community, and earned success through work are the pillars of a flourishing society drive her policy mindset.
 Fostering a state where able-bodied working-age adults have the opportunity and privilege to provide for themselves and support others voluntarily is the design for societal flourishing that motivates her.

-Susan is deeply honored to have been selected by the voters of the 99th District.
-She looks forward to continuing to work hard to earn, and keep the trust of voters.
-Susan loves Kansas, and can't stay away.
-She and Cary have lived in Kansas most of their adult lives, moving to Kansas 5 times after corporate transfers to other states and countries.
+Susan was deeply honored to have been selected by the voters of the 99th District in 2016 and looks forward to continuing to work hard to earn, and keep the trust of voters.
+Susan and Cary love Kansas and have lived in Kansas most of their adult lives.
 They have owned their home in Shadybrook since 2002, a Wichita address in the Andover School district.
 Two of their four adult children live in Kansas, and two in states close by.
 Two are married.
 They take special delight in their first grandchild.